MystenLabs/sui/narwhal/benchmark/README.md

 Memory profiling for benchmarks are possible via `jemalloc` on Linux.
 It can be enabled in the following way:

-There is an option to run the benchmark in memory allocation profiling mode.
-This slows down the benchmark, replacing the global allocator with one which profiles allocations.
-It requires the `dhat-heap` compiler feature to be turned on.
-To enable memory profiling mode, set the following benchmark options:

 - Intall `jemalloc`, e.g. `sudo apt install libjemalloc-dev`
 - Enable `jemalloc` by setting `export MALLOC_CONF=prof:true,prof_prefix:jeprof.out,lg_prof_interval:33` before launching the benchmark script.